 State integrated schools are schools with a special character.
 They are funded by the government and teach the national curriculum.
-They will have their own sets of aims and objectives to reflect their own particular values, and are set within a specific philosophy or religion.
-You will pay compulsory attendance dues.
+They'll have their own sets of aims and objectives to reflect their own particular values, and are set within a specific philosophy or religion.
+You'll pay compulsory attendance dues.

 Private schools get some government funding but are mostly funded through charging parents school fees.
-They develop their own learning programmes and do not have to follow the national curriculum.
+They develop their own learning programmes and don't have to follow the national curriculum.

 Māori-medium education (Kura Kaupapa Māori)

-Māori medium education is where students are taught all or some curriculum subjects in the Māori language for at least 51 percent of the time (Māori Language Immersion Levels 1-2).
+Māori medium education is where students are taught all or some curriculum subjects in the Māori language for at least 51% of the time (Māori Language Immersion Levels 1-2).

 The national curriculum covers subjects that are taught at primary and secondary schools and the standards students should reach in each subject.

-Your child’s primary education will focus on foundation learning across a range of subjects and competencies but especially in literacy and numeracy.
-At secondary school they will learn a broad and balanced curriculum, with some specialisation possible in Years 11 to 13.
+Your child's primary education will focus on foundation learning across a range of subjects and competencies but especially in literacy and numeracy.
+At secondary school they'll learn a broad and balanced curriculum, with some specialisation possible in Years 11-13.